SCK22/GeneticAlgorithmTSP/README.md

 _2. The map needs access to city_lat_lon data, in the code to the file that is availabe in the data folder, if you are running the code from a different folder, the path should be changed accordingly.

 _3. basemap is now deprecated, will update the plots with new code when I find a package which can generate these kind of plots, if you have any suggestions, please forward them to [Chaithanya Kumar](mailto:chaithanyakumar.ds@gmail.com?subject=[GitHub][GeneeticAlgorithmTSP]%20plot%20library%20suggestion)
+Update: Added plot support with folium and branca, updated the requirements file